brianalwillis/threat-hunting-scenario-tor/README.md

 ## 🛠️ TECH & TOOLS UTILIZED

-- `Microsoft Azure:`
+- `Microsoft Azure:`</br>
 Windows 10 virtual machines were hosted on Azure for the simulation environment.

-- `Microsoft Defender for Endpoint:`
+- `Microsoft Defender for Endpoint:`</br>
 Used as the primary Endpoint Detection & Response (EDR) solution to monitor and protect system activity.

-- `Kusto Query Language (KQL):`
+- `Kusto Query Language (KQL):`</br>
 Used to query telemetry data from Microsoft Defender and Azure services.

-- `Tor Browser:`
+- `Tor Browser:`</br>
 Utilized for anonymized browsing and to test detection rules related to privacy-focused network traffic.

 ---